Podcast host and creator: Religion and Global Challenges

 Episode 1: New martyrs, nationalism, and moral conservatism in contemporary Russia and Cyprus

-The first in a series of episodes on the politics of martyrdom in which we consider how religious and spiritual ideas about self-sacrifice animate contemporary social movements, political ideas,
+The first in a series of episodes on the politics of martyrdom in which we consider how religious and spiritual ideas about self-sacrifice animate contemporary social movements, political ideas, and moral imaginaries.
+In this episode, social anthropologist Dr Victoria Fomina (University of Toronto) discusses the rise of new martyr cults in the Christian Orthodox world, and how these articulate with a rise of nationalist politics, an admiration of militarist values, and the appeal of moral conservatism.

 Episode 2: Martyrdom, sacrifice, and affect in Pakistan